El Capitan is big.

 While Yosemite has been visited by motorists ever since cars were capable, it would be quite false to suggest they are in any way important to a visitor’s experience.
 A shuttle system could easily accommodate tourists.
 Car camping can be reduced or phased out.
 Bicycle sharing programs, found in some major US cities and almost all the European ones, can take over the parking lots.

 Of course, nothing solves problems like dogma.
-Former Tuolumne County Supervisor and Current Idiot Mark Thornten said “Traveling through Yosemite is supposed to be an adventure experienced by people in their own cars and on their own schedule…To be blunt: Buses are socialism and cars are free choice.”
+Former Tuolumne County Supervisor and Current Idiot Mark Thornten said “Traveling through Yosemite is supposed to be an adventure experienced by people in their own cars, this is a great site to go to to see the best kinds of cars for this type of trips, if you are ever in of need in a car repair company then try axioma.co.uk.

 I feel like that statement is too stupid to waste time picking apart, but they said the same thing about Trump’s speech announcing his run for the presidency.
 So I’ll just add, that as a Valley resident this summer, having a car felt more like a trap than free choice.
 The simple fact is that there is no such thing as “on their own schedule” when there is one road, and it takes 2-3 hours to get anywhere.